fasiha/cjk-2021/README.md

 Notes:

+> Image: from Lunde, *CJKV Information Processing*, figure 2-2, showing the breakdown of 作 into radicals and strokes

 If you’re familiar with *writing* a character (something increasingly rare after leaving school), you can specify its *component pieces* for rapid lookup of a character.

-Image: Lunde, *CJKV Information Processing*.

 ---